gpuweb/gpuweb/README.md

-# W3C _GPU on the Web_ Community Group
+# W3C _GPU for the Web_ Community Group

-This is the repository for the W3C's [GPU on the Web](https://www.w3.org/community/gpu/) Community Group.
+This is the repository for the W3C's [GPU for the Web](https://www.w3.org/community/gpu/) Community Group.

 We'll use the [wiki](https://github.com/gpuweb/gpuweb/wiki) as the main source of information